 Updated: November 13, 2017.
 Added optical flow stitching software and update on drifting issue.

 Also check out the Ultimate Xiaomi Mijia Mi Sphere FAQ, wiki and resource page.

 Table of contents:

 What’s in the box?

 Key specifications and features

 Strengths and weaknesses

-The Xiaomi Mi Sphere is an excellent 360 camera that has the highest image quality for photos up to around $1,000 (for photo quality, I would say there is no better all-in-one 360 camera unless you are willing to buy a Panono), and the highest video quality up to around $300 or less.
+The Xiaomi Mi Sphere is an excellent 360 camera that is tied for has the highest image quality for photos up to around $600 (for photo quality, the other 360 camera would be $699 GoPro Fusion), and among the highest video quality up to around $300 or less.
 On top of that, its image stabilization really works very well.
 It had several drawbacks when it was first launched, but many of those have been addressed, so that it now has only a few remaining weaknesses.

 From the time I posted this 360 video sample and review, there have been many improvements to the Xiaomi 360 camera: